 The chart below shows the results of a study by the Consumer Federation of America (CFA) determining which auto insurance companies punish their customers for not-at-fault accidents.

 In almost all U.S. states, not-at-fault claims are filed against the at-fault vehicle owner's insurance policy.
 If you are able to file against the at-fault party, you are less likely to see an increase in your insurance bill.

 Even if you do need to file against your own policy, some insurance carriers still will not raise your rate for a not-at-fault claim.

-Let’s say that in the above scenario, instead of calmly exchanging information with you, the other driver had fled the scene.
-Filing a claim against your own insurance for a hit-and-run accident can be frustrating on its own.
-Unfortunately, some insurance carriers do surcharge if you file a not-at-fault claim.
+Suppose that in the above scenario, the other driver fled the scene instead of calmly exchanging information with you.
+Unfortunately, some insurance carriers will raise your rates if you file a not-at-fault claim.

 What You Can Do About It

-If you are currently filing a not-at-fault claim and your insurance carrier surcharges, it would probably benefit you to start shopping for a new carrier.
-Surcharges are applied on your insurance renewal date, so you have some time between filing and actually paying for the surcharge.
+If you file a not-at-fault claim, and your insurance carrier raises your rate, it would probably be in your best interest to start shopping for a new carrier.
+New charges are applied on your insurance renewal date, so you should have some time between filing and actually paying for the surcharge.

 Asking a prospective insurance company whether they surcharge for a not-at-fault accident is a great question when you’re calling around for quotes.
 It might even make you choose a slightly higher quote over a cheaper one from a company that could slap a surcharge on you down the road.